-With a vote of 5-0, the Commission recommended that the City Council approve text amendments to the Zoning Ordinance that will allow for the creation of a Supervised Transitional Home as a permitted use in all residential zones, with occupancy limits of a maximum of 8 people (plus supervisor), separation requirements of 500 feet, and the establishment of a new zoning permit for the site and structure (renewed periodically after inspection).
+1. The Planning & Zoning Commission can recommend that the City Council adopt the a zoning text amendment to allow for the creation of a Supervised Transitional Home as a permitted in all residential zones, with occupancy limits and separation requirements of 8 occupants and 500 feet of separation subject to staff approval of zoning permit for a site and structure.